 Artworks engage the public, increasing peoples wellbeing.
-Sucess is denoted by a wide range of works representing a variety of artists.
+Sucess is denoted by a wide range of works representing a variety of artists, local, national and international.

 Opportunities exist to engage with community groups who have a passion and interest in heritage and the arts.